Vincent (Don McLean song): Critical reception

 The Telegraph wrote, "With its bittersweet palette of major and minor chords, "Vincent"'s soothing melody is one of high emotion recollected in tranquillity".
 Record World called the song "artful", saying that "the Vincent Van Gogh story is told with melody and poetry."
 Cash Box called it "another of those tunes for people who like to pick apart lyrics and messages.
 AllMusic retrospectively described the song as "McLean's paean to Van Gogh ... sympathiz[ing] with Van Gogh's suicide as a sane comment on an insane world."
 The site also said McLean performs "a particularly poignant rendition" of "Vincent" on the 2001 live album Starry, Starry Night.

 The song was a particular favorite of the rapper and actor Tupac Shakur, and it was played to him at the University Medical Center of Southern Nevada, the hospital that he was admitted to just before he died of gunshot wounds from a drive-by shooting.

 English musician Jake Bugg credited hearing the song in an episode of The Simpsons as being his formative musical moment.

+Canadian ice dance duo Piper Gilles and Paul Poirier created their acclaimed free dance program to a cover of Vincent performed by busker duo Govardo.
+They debuted the program in the 2018/2019 season and brought it back for their final season in 2025/2026, winning a bronze medal at the 2026 Milano-Cortina Winter Olympics.